azvoleff/so-simple-theme/_posts/2014-04-16-preprocessing-imagery-with-teamlucc.md

 {% highlight text %}
-## [1] "2014-06-03 13:11:58: started \"Processing DEMS for 1 path/rows\""
+## [1] "2014-11-13 16:49:49: started \"Processing DEMS for 1 path/rows\""
-## [1] "2014-06-03 13:11:58: started \"Processing 1 of 1: 015-053\""
+## [1] "2014-11-13 16:49:50: started \"Processing 1 of 1: 015-053\""
-## [1] "2014-06-03 13:12:09: finished \"Processing 1 of 1: 015-053\" (10.737s elapsed)"
+## [1] "2014-11-13 16:50:00: finished \"Processing 1 of 1: 015-053\" (10.047s elapsed)"
-## [1] "2014-06-03 13:12:09: finished \"Processing DEMS for 1 path/rows\" (10.972s elapsed)"
+## [1] "2014-11-13 16:50:00: finished \"Processing DEMS for 1 path/rows\" (10.285s elapsed)"
 {% endhighlight %}

-The result will be a mosaiced DEM, in the current working directory, that can be used for topographically correcting imagery with the `auto_preprocess_landsat` function.
+The result will be a mosaicked DEM, in the current working directory, that can be used for topographically correcting imagery with the `auto_preprocess_landsat` function.

 ## Preprocessing

-Images are delivered from the CDR archive in Hierarchical Data Format (HDF).
-Though some common remote sensing software packages can read HDF format, if you wan to work with Landsat CDR images within the `teamlucc` package in R, you will need to convert them to another format.
-The `teamlucc` package will, by default, convert HDF images to a flat binary format with ENVI format headers, as these image files can be easily read in R and in most commonly used remote sensing and GIS software packages.
+Images are delivered from the CDR archive in either ENVI format, GeoTIFF format, or Hierarchical Data Format (HDF).
+The `teamlucc` package will, by default, convert HDF or ENVI format images to a GeoTIFF format, as these image files can be easily read in R and in most commonly used remote sensing and GIS software packages.
+This example assumes you want GeoTIFF output - see the help files for `teamlucc` for other output options.

 First you will need to acquire a time series of CDR imagery for your site.
 The `espa_download` function can facilitate downloading files from an ESPA order.